Songard/Urbansim-dataset-backend/validation/VALIDATION_CHECKS.md

 ## Validation Results & Error Handling

+### Score vs is_valid Mechanism

+**Important**: The validation system uses two separate mechanisms:

+1. **Score (0-100)**: A quality metric indicating overall data quality
+   - Starting score: 100 points
+   - Each error: -15 points
+   - Each warning: -3 points
+   - Each missing file/directory: -15 points
+   - Used for: Quality tracking, Google Sheets display, analysis

+2. **is_valid (True/False)**: The gate for processing
+   - Based on **error count**, NOT score
+   - STRICT mode: No errors allowed
+   - STANDARD mode: No critical errors, ≤2 missing files allowed
+   - LENIENT mode: Only critical errors block processing
+   - **This determines if data proceeds to 3D reconstruction**

+**Key Point**: A data package can have a low score (e.g., 40/100) but still have `is_valid=True` if it has no critical errors.
+However, with recent changes:
+- Missing camera directory → is_valid=False (blocks processing)
+- TransientValidator failure → is_valid=False (blocks processing)
+- MetaCam format errors → is_valid=False (blocks processing)

 ### Status Levels
-- **PASS**: All critical validations successful, data ready for processing
+- **PASS**: All critical validations successful (is_valid=True), data ready for processing
-- **WARNING**: Minor issues detected, manual review recommended but processing can continue
+- **WARNING**: Minor issues detected, manual review recommended but processing can continue if is_valid=True
-- **ERROR**: Critical issues detected, data rejected and processing halted
+- **ERROR**: Critical issues detected (is_valid=False), data rejected and processing halted

 ### Enhanced Error Messaging